-This table shows information about the experience of teachers assigned to this school and across the state.
+This table shows information about the experience of teachers assigned to this district and across the state.
 No teachers in New Jersey are teaching under emergency or provisional credentials as defined the United States Department of Education.
-The number of out-offield teachers is the number of teachers who are potentially teaching outside of their area of certification.
+The number of out-of-field teachers is the number of teachers who are potentially teaching outside of their area of certification.